 The Birth to Three Program is a collaborative effort between Saint Xavier University and surrounding suburban communities that grew out of a need to serve young children and their families.
 Located near 95th and Homan in Evergreen Park, the Birth to Three Building provides the home base for families to gather and learn through play.
 The building was acquired and renovated in the summer of 2017, equipped with an open play area, office area and meeting space.

 The Campus Bookstore is located within the Shannon Athletic Center and is supplied with textbooks, gadgets and SXU apparel.
 The bookstore also provides snacks and supplies, much like a convenience store.
 Students can use their Flex, Financial Aid voucher and Cougar Cash to make purchases here.

 The Driehaus Center, located on 103rd Street across from main campus, was a generous gift given by Richard H. Driehaus in 2004.
-The center contains Gilhooley's Grande Saloon, Copy Cats, offices and classrooms.
+The center contains Gilhooley's Grande Saloon, the Counseling Center, Copy Cats and the Health Center.